andgordio/mockupless/docs/Courses/LayoutBasics/Frameworks/tailwind.md

 ### Demo

 Creating a prototype often starts with designing the core layout.
-For example, you want to begin with a three-column layout with the third column broken down into three areas:
+For example, you want to begin with a Slack-alike three-column layout with the third column broken down into three areas:

 <iframe height="532" style="width: 100%;" scrolling="no" title="WBGLzL" src="//codepen.io/andgordy/embed/WBGLzL/?height=532&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/WBGLzL/'>WBGLzL</a> by And Gordy